 Calling hours are from 3:30 pm to 7:30 pm on Friday, January 3, 2020 at Delaney Greabell & Adydan Funeral Home on Kinne Street in East Syracuse.
 A funeral Mass will be celebrated at 10:00 am at St. Matthew’s Roman Catholic Church in East Syracuse.
 Interment will follow at St. Mary’s Cemetery, Minoa.
 The family invites friends and relatives to join them for a reception following the burial.

 To honor John, please consider making a donation in his memory to WCNY public television, the Greater Baldwinsville Ambulance Corps., or the National Women’s Hall of Fame, in Seneca Falls, NY.

-To plant a tree in memory of John T. Sopper, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of John T. Sopper, please visit our floral store.